Assistant Professor, Liberal Studies Department and

-Dr. McKee’s current book manuscript, tentatively titled Markets, Children and “Love”: Interrogating the Transnational Adoption Industrial Complex, interrogates the institutional practice of international adoption and traces the origins of what she terms the transnational adoption industrial complex.
-In doing so, Markets, Children and “Love” challenges the portrayal of international adoption as solely an act of humanitarianism and child rescue.
+Dr. McKee’s book manuscript, Disrupting Kinship: Transnational Politics of Korean Adoptees in the United States, interrogates the institutional practice of international adoption and traces the origins of what she terms the transnational adoption industrial complex.
+In doing so, Disrupting Kinship challenges the portrayal of international adoption as solely an act of humanitarianism and child rescue.
 Her second project explores how racialized and sexualized depictions of Asian/Asian American women circulate within the U.S. as a result of American militarism abroad and its impact on the female adoptee body.

 Dr. McKee is the Assistant Director of KAAN (the Korean American Adoptee Adoptive Family Network) and serves on their Advisory Council.
 She served as the local/regional coordinator for the 2014 KAAN conference in Minneapolis, MN.
-Dr. McKee also writes forGazillion Voices, an online magazine created for adoptees and their allies to discuss topics important to the adoption community.
+Dr. McKee currently contributes to The Lost Daughters, an adoptee-centric writing collective.
+She previously wrote for Gazillion Voices, an online magazine created for adoptees and their allies to discuss topics important to the adoption community.